martiserra99/formity-old/README.md

 // ...
 ```

-### Json
+### JSON

-The json that defines the form has to be an array of elements that can be of different types.
+The JSON that defines the form has to be an array of elements that can be of different types.
 The type of elements that exist are:

 - _form_: A step in the form.
 - _return_: What the form returns.